Events

 Appropriations Law

 Need assistance with appropriations issues?
 GAO is holding weekly office hours where you can chat with a representative from our Appropriations Law group.
-Assistant General Counsel Omari Norman will be available to field questions.
 No appointment is necessary.

 Science and Technology

-Have questions about science and technology policies or programs?
-GAO is holding weekly office hours where you can chat with our Chief Scientist.
-Chief Scientist Sterling Thomas will be available to field questions.
+Have questions about science and technology policy or programs?
+GAO’s Chief Scientist will be available to chat and field questions.
 No appointment is necessary.